|Photographer Joe Williamson|

 |Wreck of the VATZLAV VOROVSKY|

-With load of steel, wrecked on the Columbia R. Bar, 1941.
+With a load of steel, wrecked on the Columbia R. Bar, 1941.

-Photograph by the Marine Salon Photo Shop, Seattle, WA.,
+Photograph archived the Marine Salon Photo Shop, Seattle, WA.,

 operated by Joe Williamson.